Joan Anim-Addo: Academic career

 Born in Grenada in the Caribbean, Joan Anim-Addo went to London, England, as a schoolgirl in 1961.

 She joined the faculty of Goldsmiths, University of London, in 1994, as founder and Director of the Centre for Caribbean and Diaspora Studies.

 She has taught at Vassar College in the USA and lectured at many universities internationally, including SUNY Geneseo (USA), the University of Turku in Finland and the University of Trento (Italy).
 She has also led workshops on creative non-fiction writing.

 At Goldsmiths, she is the convenor for the undergraduate options "Caribbean Women's Writing" and "Black British Literature", as well as convenor of the "Literature of the Caribbean and its Diasporas" pathway within the Comparative Literary Studies MA programme.
-She also co-convened, with Deirdre Osborne, the world's first MA in Black British Literature, launched in 2015, which Hannah Pool described as a "landmark for black culture", while novelist Alex Wheatle sees it adding "to the fabric of British literature".
+She also co-convened, with Deirdre Osborne, the world's first MA in Black British Literature, launched in 2015, which Hannah Pool described as a "landmark for black culture", while novelist Alex Wheatle saw as adding "to the fabric of British literature".